openshift/openshift-tools/ansible/roles/lib_aws_service_limit/README.md

 boto 3.x+

-Role Variables
+Module Variables
 --------------

-asl_region:  String - The AWS region that boto should use for creating the AWS connection.
+region:  String - The AWS region that boto should use for creating the AWS connection.

 Dependencies
 ------------